bywires/bywires-pelican/content/articles/backbone-for-invertebrates.md

 *See it on [jsfiddle](http://jsfiddle.net/bywires/fY7YE/)*

-My Backbone.js version grows to 191 lines (1.9x increase), but some interesting things are happening.
+My Backbone.js version grows to about 190 lines (1.9x increase), but some interesting things are happening.

 First, my Photos Collection became a richer Iterator library and there wasn't anything photo-specific in it so I created the IterableCollection class.
 This generic class could undoubtedly be used in other parts of my application.
 In our line-of-code comparison we could subtract 35 lines and write this up as a dependency.

 Second, I created the IteratorButtonView class which I extend twice.
 Its very generic and could definitely be used in other projects since all it does is trigger iteration calls on my new IterableCollection type.
 Subtract another 17 lines.

 The Backbone.js version has a lot more function and class declarations which, in JavaScript, comes with significantly more boilerplate code.
-We're realistically comparing 70 lines to somewhere fairly south of 139 lines (<1.3x increase) with the bonus of three new classes that will save you time on future projects.
+We're realistically comparing 70 lines to somewhere fairly south of 138 lines (1.3x increase) with the bonus of three new classes that will save you time on future projects.

 Backbone.js has other advantages to consider.
 To name a few: